kaiserbergin/NBomber.Website/src/docs/docs/step-api.md

 ---
-id: core-abstractions
+id: step-api
-title: Core abstractions
+title: Step API
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This document will help you learn about NBomber core abstractions in more detail.
+This document will help you learn about NBomber general concepts in more detail.
 The whole API is mainly built around these building blocks:

 - [Step](#step)
 - [Scenario](#scenario)